dass5/Corsera-getting-and-cleaning-data-project/ReadMe.md

 Loads the subjects from train/subject_train.txt and assigns these to training set

-Loads activity Id for each measurement for test dataset from train/y_train.txt
+Loads activity Id for each measurement of train dataset from train/y_train.txt

 Loads test/X_test.txt which contains all the test meseaurements.

-Assigns the variable names from features.txt
+Assigns the variable names to the test dataset from features.txt

-Loads the subjects from test/subject_test.txt
+Loads the subjects to the test dataset from test/subject_test.txt

-Loads activity Id for each measurement from test/y_test.txt
+Loads activity Id for each measurement of test dataset from test/y_test.txt

-Creates final dataset merging the training and the test set to create one data set.
+Merge the training and the test set to create one data set.

-Extracts only the measurements on the mean and standard deviation for each measurement.
+Extracts only the measurements on the mean and standard deviation for each measurement from the merged dataset.It looks for std() and mean().

-Assigns descriptive activity name to name the activities in the data set
+Assigns descriptive activity name to name the activities in the merged data set

-Creates dataset with average of each variable for each activity and each subject.
+Creates final dataset with average of each variable for each activity and each subject.

 The final reasult is tidydata.txt which consistis of subject,activityname and average of measurements for each subject and activity